 The report must be issued by the same physician who completed and signed the MEDIF.

-After completing the form correctly and legibly, scan all four pages along with the medical report (using a scanner or multifunctional printer).
+After correctly and legibly completing the form, scan the three sheets (using a scanning device or multifunctional printer).

-Save the scanned forms in a folder of your preference on your computer.
+Save the scanned forms in JPEG or PDF format, in a folder of your preference on your computer.

 Open your email program, attach the forms to a message and address the message to:

-In the subject field, write: "MEDIF Preenchido" (completed MEDIF) and the LOCATOR (reservation code) of the passenger with special needs.
+In the subject field, write: “MEDIF Preenchida” (completed MEDIF) and the LOCATOR (reservation code) of the passenger with special needs.

 If you have any questions about how to complete the MEDIF, please contact